 Remodeling the layout of the camper-before and after

 The next phase of the camper remodel was remodeling the layout of the camper.
 Number one was the banquet seating.
 Before, the seating was along the side wall in the bump out and an ugly sofa separated the bedroom from the rest of the camper.
 I hated this layout because when you sat on the sofa you faced the back of the banquet!
 It made absolutely no sense.
 So I decided that I wanted to switch the placement of the banquet and the sofa.
 You can see the seat of the sofa in the picture below.

-We completely removed the sofa with exception of the back wall and kept that wall as a separator to the bedroom.
+We completely removed the sofa with the exception of the back wall and kept that wall as a separator to the bedroom.
 I love the way the back wall separates the kitchen from the bedroom.
 And with the folding accordion screens it really makes the bedroom feel like a separate space.
-See next image.
+See the next image.

-We replaced the old sofa with a free standing futon from IKEA that folds out into a bed.
+We replaced the old sofa with a free-standing futon from IKEA that folds out into a bed.
 This way the camper still sleeps 5-6 people.
-It’s new home is now along the side wall facing the kitchen.
+Its new home is now along the side wall facing the kitchen.
 This really opened up the space.

 We were also able to add a side table to the sofa by purchasing one that has legs that slide under it.

 Decorating the newly renovated RV

 Now it was time for the fun part.
 Decorating.
 As you can see above I’ve painted all the walls and cabinetry.
 I also reupholstered the cushions on the banquet with a blue, gray, and white floral pattern on the back cushions, and dark gray for the seat cushions.
 I also purchased a solid gray cover for the futon.